 Security systems and remote start

 Installing a security system in your Dodge or Ram truck won't be easy (security systems rarely are), but it's definitely a good idea if you tow long distances and stop overnight – or if you just want to protect your truck and the cool stereo inside.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your truck to a professional installer.

 Adding remote start capability to your truck lets you warm it up in the winter or cool it down in the summer.
 Installation is usually easier than it is with security systems, but we still ask that you call to order so that we can make sure you get the right harness for your ride.

 If you want to maximize your sound by minimizing road noise, Dynamat is a great option for any Dodge or Ram truck, especially when you’re replacing the door speakers anyway.
 This soundproofing material will dampen the sounds you don't like and let you get more enjoyment out of the ones you do.

 We know you're smart enough to be careful about your battery, but dead batteries happen to us all.
 What you need is a compact, powerful, easy-to-use charger that can jump your truck in an emergency – wherever you are.
 We offer a wide variety of power packs that can do just that, plus charge your phone, tablet, or other device.

 Have questions?
 That's what we're here for!

 There’s no such thing as a truck project that’s truly "done," mostly because adding and upgrading gear is part of the fun of owning a truck in the first place.
 If you have any questions, our Crutchfield Advisors will be happy to answer them.
-Give us a shout via phone, chat, or email.
+Give us a shout via phone or chat.